AgarwalMayank2/Docker_Tutorial/README.md

 Sometimes we want that our containers should be able to talk among themselves without using any port.
 For this we can make a docker network which is made by:- `docker network create <network_name>`.
 To see all the networks running:- `docker network ls` and while running a docker image, use the tag `--network <network_name>`.

 Docker compose:- It is a .yaml type file in which we write all the commands which we read previously and rather than executing those commands, we can execute this file.
 (Just make things easier)

+## Building docker image

+To build our own docker, we make a 'Dockerfile' which is script which consists of instructions that how do we want to execute our files and with what dependencies.
+A dockerfile contains the following instructions:-

+`FROM` <base_image>  (The base image on which our files will be working let's say python 3.11)
+`WORKDIR` <directory> (The directory which contains the files)
+`RUN` <install_dependencies> (Installing all the dependies for our app)
+`COPY` <source_code> (Copying the source code of project)
+`CMD` <run_command>  (It will contain the command we will execute to finally run the project)
+`EXPOSE` <port>      (To expose ports of an image)
+`ENV` <variables>    (To define environment variables)